ShannonKroes/MSPN_privacy/README.md

 You're all set!
 Please let us know if you have any questions.

 ```
+Here, "myenv" should be replaced by the repository name of your choosing.
 ## Example
 A data set can easily be generated with the Simulation class as follows: